Juskinbo/api-key-balance-check/README.md

 # api-key-balance-check
-A statitc page to check the balance of your OpenAI API keys.
+A static page to check the balance of your OpenAI API keys.